ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 This is a [code snippet](https://en.wikipedia.org/wiki/Hooking#API.2FFunction_Hooking.2FInterception_Using_JMP_Instruction) with implementation of this technique.

-This scheme illustrates the way to handle `TextOutA` WinAPI with API patching:
+This scheme illustrates the way to handle `TextOutA` WinAPI function with API patching technique:

 ![API Patching](api-patching.png)